alexisvassquez/alexisvassquez/README.md

 Today, I blend software engineering with digital design, working across various languages, frameworks, libraries, and tools.

 ## 🧠 Languages
-Python, C, C++, JavaScript, Rust, TypeScript, Bash, HTML, CSS, SQL, JSON, Markdown, PHP, Dart, Powershell
+Python, C/C++, CMake, JavaScript, Rust, TypeScript, Bash, HTML, CSS, SQL, JSON, Markdown, PHP, Dart, Powershell, *AudioScript* (Custom AudioMIX DSL)

 ---

 I'm a Meta Verified digital content creator, Google Developer (GDG Miami), open-source contributor, and proud Linux power user (Ubuntu > macOS, any day).
-I build using a Chromebook named **Chrom-E**.
+I build using a mutant ChromeOS/Ubtuntu-hybridChromebook named **Chrom-E**.
 If you’re building something creative, audio-driven, or modular — let’s connect.
 **Freelance and collaboration inquiries welcome.**

 ---

-**AudioMIX** is now a private repository.
-The project is currently under active development.
-As to ensure code quality, protect ongoing research, and safeguard original contributions from misuse, the repository is has been *temporarily* set to private.
-For inquires, collaborations, or early access requests, please reach out to me directly at 📨[alexis@alexismvasquez.com](mailto:alexis@alexismvasquez.com).
-Thank you.
+### A Note on Repository Access
+**AudioMIX** is an open-source project with *public visibility* and *private control.* While the codebase is viewable and cloneable for educational or inspirational purposes, all contributions are protected by locked permissions.
+Only approved collaborators may push changes or submit pull requests.
+This ensures that the core vision, integrity, and technical architecture remain intact while still allowing the public to explore the project’s evolution.
+If you're interested in collaborating and your values align with the **Ethical AI ethos** outlined in the **AudioMIX** repository, feel free to reach out to me directly at 📨[alexis@alexismvasquez.com](mailto:alexis@alexismvasquez.com).
+Thank you 💚🎧